MetOffice/CSET/docs/source/index.rst

 CSET, the Community Seamless Evaluation Toolkit, is an open-source toolkit for the seamless evaluation, verification and investigation of weather and climate models.
-It supports the evaluation of physical and ML numerical models as well as observations across time and space scales with a focus on, but not limited to, convective and turbulence scales.
+It supports the evaluation of physical numerical models and ML models as well as observations across time and space scales with a focus on, but not limited to, convective and turbulence scales.